Cool (West Side Story song): Summary in the 1961 film

-Since the death of Riff (Russ Tamblyn), Ice (Tucker Smith) takes over as the leader of the Jets and he reasons with his team to play it cool.
+In the aftermath of the rumble with the Sharks and Riff (Russ Tamblyn)’s death, the Jets go into hiding and re-converge in secret.
+When the short-tempered Action (Tony Mordente) becomes dead set on taking the fight to the Sharks, Ice (Tucker Smith) takes command and warns him and the others to keep their grief and anger in check if they don’t want police attention.

 Summary in the 2021 film

-Hours before the rumble, Tony (Ansel Elgort) sings it to Riff (Mike Faist) to get the Jets to call off the fight while playing Keep Away with the gun bought by Riff.
+Hours before the rumble, Tony (Ansel Elgort) learns that Riff (Mike Faist) is planning to bring a pistol and urges him to call the off, attempting to confiscate the gun while the rest of the Jets play Keep Away with it.

 In popular culture

-In 2011, actor Harry Shum Jr. performed the song, as his character Mike Chang from TV series Glee, in the third episode of season 3, "Asian F" (aired on October 4).
+In 2011, actor Harry Shum Jr. performed the song as his character Mike Chang from the TV series Glee, in the third episode of season 3, "Asian F" (aired on October 4).

 An episode of Animaniacs features a parody version as "Coo Bird" sung by Bobby of The Goodfeathers.
 The song is also parodied in the Flight of the Conchords episode "The Tough Brets" with the song "Stay Cool, Bret".

 The Castle episode "Cool Boys" has Richard Castle and Detective Slaughter sing it to distract some criminals holding them at gunpoint.

 British sketch show Horrible Histories parodied this song as a song about the English Civil War.